How to Implement an LMS, Part 2: The Analysis Phase

-In the first article of this series on How to Implement an LMS, Part 1: Laying the Groundwork, I went over the basic case for why you should even bother with an LMS in the first place, what signs may be present that indicate it’s time to make a switch in LMS vendors, and some of the must-have features that should be present in any 21st-century LMS.
+In the first article of this series on How to Implement a Learning Management System (LMS), Part 1: Laying the Groundwork, I went over the basic case for why you should even bother with an LMS in the first place, what signs may be present that indicate it’s time to make a switch in LMS vendors, and some of the must-have features that should be present in any 21st-century LMS.
 Going over those aspects laid a good introductory foundation to the LMS implementation process.
 The next phase is to conduct a thorough series of analyses that will help you narrow down what it is you really need an LMS to deliver in your organization.
+Get a free consultation on how to implement a learning management system.

 Assessing the General Audience